thomasbnielsen/Silverstripe-Content-Blocks/README.md

 ### Installation instructions ###

-- Put this module under the root folder of site, named sectionmodule.
+- Put this module under the root folder of site, named content-blocks.
 - Add the following code to your themes/your_design/templates/Layout/Page.ss where you want the content blocks to be rendered:
 ```
 <div class="blocks"><% loop ActiveBlocks %>$Me<% end_loop %></div>